 - Authorships.
 (Can I publish my work?
 For jobs in academia: can I be corresponding author on projects you devised?)

 If you have to name a salary benchmark, then include expected bonuses and extras and clearly state that this is the case, e.g.: “My salary expectation is 62 000€ gross annual salary including bonuses.”
 That way you make sure that both sides talk about the same thing.
-Also, name a number, not a range.
-When you mention a range, the employer will only hear the lower value anyway and think about whether they can bargain you down from there, not from the upper value.

 If you fill in the “Gehaltsumfrage” of the GDCh, which is done once a year, you´ll get access to the exact data of this study.